Dallas–Fort Worth metroplex: Sports

-The Metroplex is one of the 13 U.S. metropolitan areas that has a team in each of the four major professional sports leagues.
-Major professional sports first came to the area in 1952, when the Dallas Texans competed in the National Football League for one season.
+The Metroplex is one of the 12 U.S. metropolitan areas that has a team in each of the four major professional sports leagues.
+Major professional sports first came to the area in 1952, when the Dallas Texans competed in the NFL for one season.
 In 1960, major professional sports returned when the Dallas Cowboys began competing in the National Football League and the Dallas Texans began competing in the American Football League.
 The Dallas Texans later relocated to Kansas City and became the Chiefs.
-In 1972, Major League Baseball's Washington Senators moved to Arlington to become the Texas Rangers, named after the statewide law enforcement agency.
+In 1972, MLB's Washington Senators moved to Arlington to become the Texas Rangers, named after the statewide law enforcement agency.
 The National Basketball Association expanded into North Texas in 1980 when the Dallas Mavericks were added to the league.
 The fourth sport was added in 1993 when the Minnesota North Stars of the National Hockey League moved to Dallas, becoming the Dallas Stars.

-The Major League Soccer team FC Dallas is based in Frisco, and the Dallas Wings of the WNBA play in Arlington.
+The MLS team FC Dallas is based in Frisco, and the Dallas Wings of the WNBA play in Arlington.
 The area is also home to many minor-league professional teams, and four colleges that compete in NCAA Division I athletics.
 A NASCAR Cup Series race is hosted annually at Texas Motor Speedway, the AAA Texas 500, and two PGA Tour events are held annually in the Metroplex, the AT&T Byron Nelson and the Colonial National Invitation Tournament.
 The Metroplex has hosted many premiere sports events on both an annual and one-time basis.